These sites are related to radio. Suggestions: Twitter or firstname.lastname@example.org.

-- Hendrik Janssen – This site (in fact one long page) collects internet streams; the stream urls included.
+- Hendrik Janssen – This site (in fact one long page) also collects internet streams; the stream urls included.
 The site is written in the Dutch language, but in this case it doesn’t matter that much.

 - Community Radio Station Board – Don’t let the sparse design fool you: they try to collect as much internet radio streams as possible.
 The amount of stream links is impressive.
 You can search for genres, countries, languages and codecs.

 - Icecast Directory – A huge database filled with radio stations.
 With some luck you’ll find the m3u version of a stream not seeming to work correctly on your internet radio device (because it’s aac or something similar).
-The site looks sparse + still the same as ten years ago, but that’s just an advantage.

 - Online Radio Box – A site for those who like digging playlists, ánd for those searching for (for them) new radio stations.
 In the last case: Google the title of a song you like + “online radio box”, and (with a little bit of luck) a list of radio stations playing that specific track will appear.
 Maybe there’s something nice in that list.
 But of course this way of discovering stations only works with stations providing a playlist; and that’s not always the case.